hoeg/hoeg.github.io/_posts/2020-12-09-vault-docker-hub-tokens.markdown

 uuid               6d4c51ef-bb1e-45da-898d-f08f55a50c2b
 ```

-we see that the token will be revoked after 5 minutes by Vault.
+we get the token and see that the token will be revoked after 5 minutes by Vault.

+## Closing

 Great!
 By doing this as part of our pipeline we can get fresh credentials when we need them and should they leak we have minimized the window in which they are usable.
+The plugin is written in about a days time which shows that it is quite easy to go from static secrets to dynaminc using Vaults secrets plugin.
+I hope that this project will serve as a help for others who might see a need for at plugin for some other usecase as I found the documentation and articles provided by Hashicorp a bit lacking.
+I will do a writeup about the problems I encountered while writing this plugin at a later time.